sutoiku/puffin/docs/Query Proxy.md

 - Synthetic data generation
 - *etc.*

+## Dialect Translation
+When delegating a query or sub-query to a third-party SQL engine with [`SELECT THROUGH`](Clientless.md#select-through), the PuffinDB extension will handle SQL dialect translation.

 ## Benefits for Vendors
 - No need to develop and distribute any proprietary DuckDB extension
 - No need to develop yet another SQL parser | serializer